Backyard ultra: Records

 Phil Gore (Australia) holds the world record of 119 loops (495.8 mi), assisted by Sam Harvey (New Zealand) at the Dead Cow Gully event in Queensland, Australia on 26 June 2025.

-The female world record for a backyard ultra performance is 95 laps (395.8 mi) set by Sarah Perry at the 2025 Backyard Ultra World Individual Championship in Tennessee.
+The female world record for a backyard ultra performance is 95 laps (395.8 mi) set by Sarah Perry (United Kingdom) at the 2025 Backyard Ultra World Individual Championship in Tennessee.

+A Backyard Ultra snow world record of 84 laps was set in Yoshkar-Ola on March 7–10, 2026.
+Temperatures dropped to -25°C.

 Milestone performances - Men

 Milestone backyard ultra performances, including world records (WR).